OrdainedRat/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    .map affects every item and returns an array.
+    .filter affects specific items and returns an array.
+    .reduce returns a single value

 2. Explain the difference between a callback and a higher order function.

+    Callback functions go within higher-order functions

 3. Explain what a closure is.

+    A closure is when a function reaches outside of itself to finish their task and receive....closure :)

 4. Describe the four principles of the 'this' keyword.

+    Window binding: nothing we'll use.
+    Implicit binding: to the left of the dot.
+    New binding: made by our constructor function.
+    Explicit binding: what we set it to.

 5. Why do we need super() in an extended class?

+It applies inheritance.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.